twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/contributing-changes.md

   running `make lint`.

 * The commit messages follow the [conventional commits specification][commits]. chezmoi's release notes are generated directly from the commit messages.
-For trivial or user-invisible changes, please use the prefix `chore:`.
+The following criteria can be used to determine the commit type:

+      * Small changes, such as fixing a typo or correcting grammar: `chore`
+      * Bug fixes: `fix`
+      * Extending an existing feature, or adding a new feature: `feat`
+      * Adding to, or updating, the documentation: `docs`
+      * Anything not covered by the above: `chore`

+    Examples can be found in the [commit history][history].

 * Commits are logically separate, with no merge or "fixup" commits.